Out for Justice: Plot

-Gino Felino is an NYPD detective from Dyker Heights, Brooklyn, who has strong ties within his neighborhood.
-Gino and his partner Bobby Lupo wait to bust up a multimillion-dollar drug deal, but Gino sees a pimp violently assaulting one of his girls and intervenes.
-Shortly afterward, Richie Madano murders Bobby, shooting him multiple times in broad daylight in front of his wife, Laurie, and his two children.
+Gino Felino is a NYPD detective from Dyker Heights in Brooklyn, who has strong ties within his neighborhood.
+Gino's partner Bobby Lupo is murdered by Richie Madano, who shoots him multiple times in broad daylight in front of his wife and children.
+The three of them had previously grown up together as children.

-Richie is a crack addict who grew up with Gino and Bobby.
-He has become psychotic and homicidal due to rage and drug use, and seems not to care about the consequences of his actions.
-Richie then kills a woman at random, shooting her in the head at a traffic stop when she abruptly tells him to move his car.
-He heads off into Brooklyn alongside his goons, who are horrified by what he does, but continue to work alongside him.
+Though nominally an enforcer for a local mafia family, Richie is a homicidal and psychotic drug addict now on an unsanctioned killing spree.
+His small group of henchmen are horrified by what he does, but follow him with the promise of a vault's contents of ill-gotten money at the end of the night.

-Gino knows that Richie is not going to leave the neighborhood.
-Ronnie Donziger, his captain, gives him the clearance for a manhunt and provides him with a shotgun and an unmarked car.
-Gino visits his mob connection Frankie and his boss Don Vittorio, and he tells them he will not get out of the way of their own plans to take out Richie, whom they view as a loose cannon.
+Knowing Richie won't leave Brooklyn until all his deadly scores are settled, Gino asks his captain Ronnie Donziger for clearance for a manhunt, which is granted.
+Gino visits his mob connection, Frankie, and his boss, Don Vittorio, and tells them he will get in the way of their plans to take out Richie, whom they view as a loose cannon and a liability.
 While driving, Gino sees a fellow driver discard something moving from his car.
 Upon investigating, Gino rescues an abandoned German Shepherd puppy.

-Gino starts the hunt for Richie at a bar run by Richie's brother Vinnie Madano.
-Vinnie and his friends all refuse to provide information, so Gino beats up a number of them.
-He still does not find out where Richie is, but his concern about getting an attitude problem has been taken care of.
-Gino attempts to get Richie out of hiding by arresting his sister Pattie and by talking to his estranged, elderly father.
+Gino starts the hunt for Richie at a bar run by Richie's brother, Vinnie.
+Vinnie and his friends refuse to provide information, so Gino beats up several of them, to no avail.
+Gino attempts to coax Richie out of hiding by arresting his sister Pattie and by talking to his estranged, elderly father.

 Afterwards, Gino and his wife, Vicky, who are in the middle of a divorce, decide not to get one and reconcile, but they, along with their son, Tony, are attacked by Richie's men when they storm into their apartment.
 Gino kills them all and saves his wife and son.
-Richie later comes back to the bar and beats up Vinnie for not killing Gino when the situation was one cop against a bar full of armed men.
+Richie later comes back to the bar and beats up Vinnie for not killing Gino earlier.
 He also has information leaked to the mob that he is at the bar, then emerges from hiding and ambushes the mob's hitmen in a shoot-out.